C4Q/AC3.2-PythonWebServer/README.md

 ### Test access to flaskapp directory

-This url http://ec2-54-236-16-110.compute-1.amazonaws.com/flaskapp/ should display "Hello World".
+At this point the url http://<your server>/flaskapp/ should display "Hello World".
 The following steps set up the flask framework to handle requests and routes.

 ## Configure Apache to see Flask